CharlesKariuki-001/AcademicCode/README.md

    [Dive in → `/projects/systems-networking/net-monitor`]

 ### 9. **Software Engineering & Project Management**
-   The blueprint phase—UML, SDLC, no code left behind.
+   The blueprint phase UML, SDLC, no code left behind.
    - **Library Management Prototype**: Full cycle from requirements to ER diagrams.
      *Why?* Proves I can ship software without it crumbling like week-old bread.
    [Dive in → `/projects/software-eng/library-system`]